Welcome back to my Baking Basics series!

 10 Must-Have Candy Making Tools

 First, a candy thermometer!
 Do not fear the candy thermometer.
 Trust me, I know the thought of using one makes you run for the hills.
 But let me tell you something: a candy thermometer actually makes the entire candy cooking process EASIER because there’s no mistaking temperature/doneness.
 For ease, I recommend a digital candy thermometer that clips onto your pot like this one or this one.
 If calibrated, a candy thermometer is more accurate than using your eyes to detect candy’s doneness.

 A chocolate thermometer is required for tempering chocolate, which is an option for a lot of recipes in Sally’s Candy Addiction.
 Here is my favorite chocolate thermometer.
-For tempering chocolate, tested digital candy thermometer can be used instead.
+For tempering chocolate, a tested digital candy thermometer can be used instead.
 (See above.)

 A Sturdy Pot